bootstrapworld/curriculum/lessons/defining-values/langs/en-us/slides.md

 {layout="Investigate"}
 # What's in Common?

-Open the @starter-file{defining-values} and complete the Notice and Wonder exercise on @printable-exercise{pages/defining-values-explore.adoc} with your partner.
+Open the @starter-file{defining-values} and complete @printable-exercise{pages/defining-values-explore.adoc} with your partner.

-Complete the remaining questions and add some definitions of your own in the Definitions Area.
+Add some definitions of your own in the Definitions Area.
 Be sure to click *Run* again before you try testing them out.

+Then complete @printable-exercise{which-value-to-define.adoc}.

 ---
 {layout="Synthesize"}